mohamed-arradi/WebTranslate-Mozilla/README.md

 in order to add the wetranslate extension to your browser as a debugging mode you need to follow those step very well described from Mozilla

 ## Release History

+* 1.0.1
+    * Langage is now saved and no need to reselect everytime.
+    * New window mode available.
+You can now load the transation to a new window instead of just a new tab.

 * 0.1.0
     * Add Preferences in local storage
     * Added Translation from the browser context menu